 - Measurable: What are your key performance indicators and metrics?

-2. Develop a Deeper Understanding of Your Target Audience
+Step 3: Develop a Deep Understanding of Your Target Audience

 Frankly, all the great content in the world will not help if you do not know your audience.
 It’s therefore imperative you understand your customers’ objectives, pain points, and objections.